Azheng100/-Trivia-Night-Game/README.md

 ### *How to get started*:
 First I set up a trello board to plan out the week.
 I took the api from github directory and imported it into my javascript file.
 Next was to create the boilerplates for a simple template.
 I created a wireframe before generating the grid in html.
 Once the grid is complete, I will have to work on populating the grid with answer choices, generating an api call, and writing out 100 dummy answers.
 The javascript functions would require a way to shuffle the answer choices, a health bar counter, a display showing right or wrong answer on the previous choices, a reset function, and a number of correct answer counter.
 The additional feature I want would be a toggle to display a different background.
 A timer that prevents stalling would be a very ideal stretch goal.

+To play the game, you would simply press the start/reset button.
+Once the game starts, a quote and four answer choices will populate the gameboard.
+If a player selects a correct answer, the number of questions correct counter will go up by one.
+If a player answers it wrong, then the lifetotal count, which starts off as three, will decrease by one.
+The win condition will be getting ten correct answers and the lose condition is losing all three lifetotals.
+To reset, simply press the start/reset button twice.
+You will notice a nice random quote will populate the board before the actual game starts.
+You are also able to toggle the background from dark theme to Evangelion theme.
+Test your anime knowledge now by playing my fan game.

 Wire Frame